-- A revised mix of skills/experience on the Board. - Board training and/or professional support - Replacement of Individual Directors whose contribution is deemedinadequate. - The Board Performance Evaluation Framework is based on the following Principles: - The Board shall, through the Nomination, Remuneration and Governance Committee (NRGC), undertake a formal and rigorous annual evaluation of its own performance and that of its Committees and Individual Directors. - The Chairman will act on the results of the performance evaluation by recognising the strengths and addressing the weaknesses of the Board.
-The Chairman of the NRGC will be responsible for the performance evaluation of the Chairman, taking into account the views of other Board Members. - The evaluation process will be used constructively as a mechanism to improve Board effectiveness, maximise strengths and tackle weaknesses. - The results of Board evaluation will be shared with the Board as a whole whilst the results of individual assessments will remain confidential between the Chairman and the Director concerned. - Key results indicators, derived from the strategic plans and objectives, should be used to measure the Board's performance.
+- A revised mix of skills/experience on the Board. - Board training and/or professional support. - Replacement of Individual Directors whose contribution is deemedinadequate.

+The Board Performance Evaluation Framework is based on the following - Principles:

+- The Board shall, through the Nomination, Remuneration and Governance Committee (NRGC), undertake a formal and rigorous annual evaluation of its own performance and that of its Committees and Individual Directors. - The Chairman will act on the results of the performance evaluation by recognizing the strengths and addressing the weaknesses of the Board.
+The Chairman of the NRGC will be responsible for the performance evaluation of the Chairman, considering the views of other Board of Directors. - The evaluation process will be used constructively as a mechanism to improve Board effectiveness, maximize strengths, and tackle weaknesses. - The results of Board evaluation will be shared with the Board as a whole, while the results of individual assessments will remain confidential between the Chairman and the concerned Director. - Key results indicators, derived from the strategic plans and objectives, should be used to measure the Board's performance.